carlabraeuer/learning-python/homework/w3schools.md

 ## Dictionaries
 Reading the chapter was a good revision, with it the exercise was very easy.

+## Functions
+I don't know if I completely got the hang and usecase of functions yet, but I think after practicing a bit more I will.
+With reading the capter, the exercises were very doable.

 **Overall I really liked w3schools!**